 For more information about the space your students’ union provides, and our initiatives around student space, please contact VP Student Experience at email@example.com.

 Former CSA executive member Marty Williams has said, “The University Centre is like a tree.
 It was planted by students a long time ago and it didn’t bear leaf until 1974.
 But when it did, it was an altogether different sort of tree than the planters had envisioned.
 One with limited student shade, and a lot of Administration lawn chairs in prime locations.”
 How is it that a building, originally conceived and funded by students, now allocates more space to the University’s administrative offices than to students?

-In 1973 the Central Student Association (CSA) was formed out of the ashes of Union Council.
-This new student union took up the issue of the University Centre as its first priority.
-In the time between Union Council and the CSA, the University had decided to forge ahead unilaterally with the construction of the University Centre (using the student money).
+In 1973, the Central Student Association (CSA) was formed out of the ashes of Union Council.
+This new student association took up the issue of the University Centre as its first priority.
+In the time between Union Council and the CSA, the University had decided to forge ahead unilaterally with the construction of the University Centre (using the students’ money).
 This building was not student-controlled, housed the University administration, and granted only a small space to the students.

 That brings us to the present.
-Students still pay around $13 every semester for the operation and upkeep of this building.
-Because the administration controls the majority its space, students do not have the lounges, meeting rooms, study space and offices that the building was supposed to provide.
+Students still pay around $15 every semester for the operation and upkeep of this building.
+Because the administration controls the majority of its space, students do not have the lounges, meeting rooms, study space and offices that the building was supposed to provide.
 In fact, only one half of one floor in the University Centre is dedicated to student organizations.
-Overall, Guelph has only 75% of the student study space that an institution our size should have according to government regulations.

 The CSA will continue this year to evaluate current space and to advocate for more student space in the UC and throughout campus.
-If you are interested in getting involved in student space campaigns and initiatives e-mail the Finances and Operations Commissioner at firstname.lastname@example.org.
+If you are interested in getting involved in student space campaigns or joining the UC Board as a student representative, e-mail the VP Student Experience at firstname.lastname@example.org.